Cartagena, Colombia

 What is the hora loca and should we include it?

-The hora loca (crazy hour) is a uniquely Colombian wedding tradition — typically 1–2 hours into dancing, costumed performers burst in with LED glasses, feather boas, oversized hats, glow sticks, and high-energy music.
-It is a massive energy boost that transforms the dance floor.
-Almost every Colombian wedding includes it, and international guests consistently rate it as the most memorable part of the celebration.
+The hora loca (crazy hour) is a uniquely Colombian wedding tradition.
+Typically 1–2 hours into dancing, costumed performers burst in with LED glasses, feather boas, oversized hats, glow sticks, and high-energy music.
+It is a massive energy boost that completely transforms the dance floor.
+Almost every Colombian wedding includes it, and international guests consistently rate it as the single most memorable moment of the celebration.
 Budget $800–$2,000 for performers and props.

 How does Cartagena compare to other Caribbean wedding destinations?

-Cartagena offers historical and cultural depth that Caribbean islands cannot match — the UNESCO Walled City alone sets it apart.
-It is significantly cheaper than St. Lucia, Turks and Caicos, or Jamaica for comparable quality.
-The music, food, and celebration culture are more vibrant.
-The trade-off: Cartagena's beaches (Bocagrande) are not as pristine as island beaches — for white sand and turquoise water, add a day trip to the Rosario Islands.
+Cartagena offers historical and cultural depth that Caribbean islands simply cannot match — the UNESCO Walled City alone sets it apart.
+It is significantly cheaper than St. Lucia, Turks and Caicos, or Jamaica for comparable or higher quality.
+The music, food, and celebration culture are dramatically more vibrant.
+The main trade-off: Cartagena’s urban beaches in Bocagrande are not as pristine as island beaches — for white sand and crystal-clear water, plan a day trip to the Rosario Islands or Isla Barú.

 What kind of food can we expect at a Cartagena wedding?

-Cartagena's food scene is outstanding.
-Wedding menus typically blend Caribbean and Colombian cuisines: fresh ceviche and seafood, coconut rice, patacones (fried plantains), slow-roasted meats, and tropical fruit desserts.
-High-end caterers can create fusion menus incorporating international elements.
-The cocktail programme features aguardiente, rum, and tropical fruit-based drinks.
-Vegetarian and dietary accommodations are handled easily by experienced caterers.
+Cartagena’s food scene is outstanding and deeply flavourful.
+Wedding menus typically blend Caribbean and Colombian cuisines: fresh ceviche and grilled seafood, coconut rice, patacones (fried plantains), slow-roasted meats, and tropical fruit desserts.
+High-end caterers can create fusion menus that incorporate international elements alongside Colombian staples.
+The cocktail programme shines with aguardiente, aged Colombian rum, and tropical fruit-based creations.
+Vegetarian and dietary accommodations are handled seamlessly by experienced local caterers.